Our governance

 of BNP Paribas' sector policies incorporate human rights criteria

 As part of its sustainable development policy, BNP Paribas has drawn up a list of goods for which it excludes any transaction, due to the environmental or social risks they incur.
-This includes drift nets, asbestos fibres, tobacco and the production and trade in controversial weapons (as defined by the Group’s policy in the defence sector).
+This includes drift nets, asbestos fibres, tobacco and the production and trade of weapons excluded by international conventions.